IPAC - South Western Ontario

 b) There will be a minimum of two meetings held per year.

-d) There must be a simple majority of Executive members present to hold an Executive meeting.
+d) There must be a quorum of Executive members present to hold an

 e) Items brought forward to the Executive meeting for decision must be voted on by those members of the Executive who are present at the meeting.